 The weather is unpredictable.
 In our two weeks, we experienced numerous snowstorms, rain, sun and lots of wind.
 The weather changed dramatically each day.

 It’s cold.
 During our trip, the day temperature ranged from -3ºC (26.6ºF) to 8ºC (46.4ºF).
 The temperature feels even colder due to the brutal wind.

 Did the Iceland April weather impact our trip?

 Yes.
 We couldn’t reach our accommodation in Ísafjörður in the Westfjords, because the road was closed (that particular day) due to weather conditions.
 We recommend using road.is to find out what the road conditions are every morning before you begin your drive.

 We did.
 We saw herds of reindeer several times while traveling in the South-Eastern region and East Fjords, between Jökulsárlón and Djúpivogur.

-Can you see puffins in April?
+Can you see puffins in Iceland in April?

-Atlantic Puffins are seabirds that spend most of their lives at sea, but return to land to breed during spring and summer.
+Atlantic Puffins are seabirds that spend most of their lives at sea but return to land to breed during spring and summer.
 It’s possible to see them between early April and early September.
 If you really want to see them, it’s a safer bet to come between May and August.
 We didn’t see them in mid-April (because it was a long winter).